Thursday, Jan 31 at 11:59 PM

 Submitting your Jupyter Notebook

-For Notebook submission, we ask that you submit both a PDF of the Notebook through Gradescope and a copy of the Notebook through Instabase.
-We're requiring these steps so that we can both run your code and provide feedback (Instabase currently does not have the infrastructure to support instructor feedback on assignments).
+For Notebook submission, we ask that you submit both a PDF of the Notebook and a copy of the Notebook file through Gradescope.
+We're requiring these steps so that we can both run your code and provide quick feedback.

 Submitting through Gradescope

-- Click on the CS 102 class and click on Assignment 2.
+- Go to the CS102 class in Gradescope and click on Assignment 2: SQL Notebook PDF.

-- Upload your PDF and tag the pages corresponding to each question.
-You may submit as many times as you like before the submission deadline, and we will use your latest submission both for grading and for the late policy.
+- Upload your PDF and tag the pages corresponding to each question and your answer.
+You may submit as many times as you like before the submission deadline, and we will use your latest submission for both grading and the late policy.

 Part 1: Tableau Visualization (15 Points)